DEAF2012 - The Power of Things

 Deze editie van DEAF dwingt de bezoeker stil te staan bij het feit dat ons leven is opgebouwd uit dingen.
 Zelfs het digitale is uiteindelijk slechts materie, (…) Daar ligt de kracht van de tentoonstelling, in het gebruik van schoonheid om mensen te verleiden beter naar dingen te kijken. – Pim Verlaek, Metropolis M

-Deze intrigerende expositie onthult dat het verschil tussen levende organismen en matierie minder groot is dan we vaak denken... – Jeroen Junte, de Volkskrant
+Deze intrigerende expositie onthult dat het verschil tussen levende organismen en materie minder groot is dan we vaak denken... – Jeroen Junte, de Volkskrant

 DEAF 2012 is produced in collaboration with V2_, Rotterdamse Schouwburg, REWIRE, WORM, De Gouvernestraat, Virtueel Platform, Todays Art, CBK.